rprakashg-rh/enlit-build/README.md

 ansible-playbook -i inventory --vault-password-file <(echo "$VAULT_SECRET") build_iso.yml -e @vars/advantech.yml
 ```

-In the ansible automation for building a custom image we first create a image builder blueprint using the image definition file we specifically defined for installation on Advantech ECU579 hardware.
-Image Builder blueprint is created and pushed to image builder using helpful modules in [infra.osbuild](https://github.com/redhat-cop/infra.osbuild) ansible collection.
-We also use composer-cli start compose command to build a custom ISO using the blueprint.
-Automation will wait for the compose job to complete successfully and creates a custom kickstart file using the kickstart options defined in ansible vars [file](./ansible/vars/advantech.yml).
-Custom kickstart file is created and validated using the helpful modules from [infra.osbuild](https://github.com/redhat-cop/infra.osbuild) ansible collect.
-Automation also will generate [cloud-init](https://cloud-init.io) files for initializing the system during provisioning.
-In this case generate an Admin user and inject some message into `/etc/motd` file.
-Custom kickstart and cloud-int files are injected into the ISO created earlier using the image builder tooling.
-Ideally we want to create a seperate ISO that would have the cloud-init seed files and during install mount that ISO and in kickstart post install we can grab the files from the ISO mount directory and copy into provisioned system.
-This way same custom ISO can be used to provision another system with different set of credentials, we would simply need to generate a seperate cloud-init seed iso in some automation and use that during installation.
+In the Ansible automation for building a custom image, we first create an Image Builder blueprint using the image definition file specifically tailored for installation on Advantech ECU579 hardware.
+The blueprint is created and uploaded to Image Builder using modules provided by the infra.osbuild
+ Ansible collection.

+Next, we trigger the image build process by running the composer-cli start compose command, which generates a custom ISO from the blueprint.
+The automation waits for the compose job to finish successfully, then creates a custom Kickstart file based on the Kickstart options defined in the Ansible variables file
+.
+Before the Kickstart file is injected into the ISO, it is validated using the same helpful modules from the infra.osbuild collection.

+The automation also generates cloud-init
+ configuration files to initialize the system during provisioning.
+In this setup, cloud-init is used to create an admin user with an SSH key and to add a custom message to the /etc/motd file.
+Both the Kickstart and cloud-init files are then injected into the previously created ISO using the mkksiso tool.

+Ideally, we aim to create a separate ISO that contains only the cloud-init seed files.
+During installation, this ISO can be mounted, and the Kickstart post-install script can copy the files from the mount directory into the provisioned system.
+This approach allows the same custom ISO to be reused across multiple systems with different credentials—by simply generating a new cloud-init seed ISO through automation and using it during installation.

 Above ansible playbook will create a custom RHEL 9.6 ISO with a custom kickstart that performs a fully automated and unattended install.
 Download this ISO from the imagebuilder host using SCP as shown below